top of page

 One of the few philosophers who was not an armchair philosopher was one of the greatest Japanese authors of the 20th century, Yukio Mishima.
 Mishima was an exceptional writer and traditionalist who was strong-willed enough to attempt an overthrow of the Japanese military, the Japan Self-Defense Force (JSDF).

-(Not to be confused with any Mishimas of the Tekken video game series, which I covered)
+(Not to be confused with any Mishimas of the Tekken video game series, which I covered).

 The point of this article is to present to you an example of what happens when a philosopher no longer remains an armchair, or in other words -- puts his or her ideas into practice and not just creates and discusses them.
-It's an example as to how philosophy can indeed be practical, and not only theoratical.
+It's an example as to how philosophy can indeed be practical, and not only theoretical.
 And thus, those who claim that philosophy is entirely impractical, may be unaware of examples such as this.
 This article is also another example to this claim (although quite dark).
 The communist revolution in Russia is another example which is classic in comparison.

 Anyways, Mishima was seriously convinced that Japan needed to "be great again."